alexindata/HumanActSmartphone/README.md

 - 'README.md'

-- 'all_mean_std.csv': the processed data by merging raw data and extracting only the variables that are the mean and standard deviation for each measurement
+- 'all_mean_std.txt': the processed data by merging raw data and extracting only the variables that are the mean and standard deviation for each measurement

-- 'tidy_avg.csv': the tidy data of the average of each variable for each activity and each subject
+- 'tidy_avg.txt': the tidy data of the average of each variable for each activity and each subject

-- 'run_analysis.r': the R script that generates 'all_mean_std.csv' and 'tidy_avg.csv' from the raw data
+- 'run_analysis.r': the R script that generates 'all_mean_std.txt' and 'tidy_avg.txt' from the raw data

 - 'codebook.txt': the codebook for 'run_analysis.r'

-For each record in 'all_mean_std.csv' it is provided:
+For each record in 'all_mean_std.txt' it is provided:
 ------------------------------------------------------------------

 - An identifier of the subject who carried out the experiment.